Hhbecker/ConsiderateBlueWhale/README.md

 The base url is really localhost/api/list

+### Project structure
+ConsiderateBlueWhale is the project directory api is the app directory

+These are the api endpoints:
+*
+*
+*

+base.html is extended by the individual html templates that are returned by each django view base.html loads the style.css and functions.js files for use in each template

 #### Storing audio files
 * as BLOBs (A binary large object - a collection of binary data stored as a single entity)
 * in the filesystem of the server that hosts the API